QEHS-Websites/Music-Player-Promotion/README.md

 - Grading: Upload Sketch & DIVs-with-numbers images to index.html

 Advanced: using ```size()```
-- [ ] Draft Version: what this generally look like
+- [ ] Draft Version: what this generally looks like
 - [ ] End User Experience (see previous)
 - [ ] DIVs & Ratio, Thinking-Like-a-Computer (TLC)
   - for every piece of Text, 2D Shape, and Image represent this by a rect()